-Transfer students accepted for admission to Canisius are automatically evaluated for an academic merit scholarship based on cumulative college GPA.
-In addition, there is a $2,000 Phi Theta Kappa or Alpha Beta Gamma Scholarship for those inducted into one of the organizations.
+Transfer students accepted for admission to Canisius will be automatically evaluated for an academic merit scholarship based on their cumulative college GPA.
+Additionally, there is a $2,000 Phi Theta Kappa or Alpha Beta Gamma scholarship for those inducted into one of these organizations.

 Unlimited learning opportunities

 Students at Canisius can choose from more than 100 majors, minors, specializations, and pre-professional programs.
 Styles of instruction include lively discussions and lectures.
 Students are challenged to discover and debate practical and ethical issues.
 They enjoy collaborations with faculty as they conduct research or work on special projects.
 Our students study animal behavior up close just blocks away from campus at the Buffalo Zoo and examine trends for international trade along the US-Canadian border.
 Learning environments expand beyond Buffalo as well, with study abroad travel opportunities available in a variety of countries.